yudiz-solutions/YMUserDefault/README.md

 # YMUserDefault
-Simple UserDefault extension for storing, retreving and remove keys.
+Simple UserDefault extension for storing, retrieving and remove keys.

 # 1. Add your key name with specific type
 ```